 On the participation of women in the peace process, she said that the SPLM-N Agar women were just like men in the negotiations.
 “We demanded fair representation and our participation was real and not fake,” she said.

-“We were also successful in getting the UNSC Resolution 3125 to be inserted in the Constitutional Document.”
+“We were also successful in getting Resolution 1325 inserted in the Constitutional Document.”

 The women also managed to raise the percentage of women in all levels of government in Sudan to 40 per cent.
 The priority for women now is psychologically overcoming the consequences of war, social integration, return for the displaced, services and education, eliminating differences between various groups, and stability, according to El Nur, “in addition to any other things that will contribute to enhancing job opportunities.”

 As for compensation, she emphasised that the agreement dealt with the causes of material and in-kind compensation.
 The representative of the peace agreement will compensate all people who lost their money and housing.
 Compensation will also be provided for missing persons.